Effects of model misspecification on small area estimators: Introduction

 Area-level model, introduced by \cite{fay1979estimates}, can be another possibility to handle lack of good unit-specific auxiliary variables.
-It models area level direct estimates of the parameter of interest to area-level auxiliary variables, and assumes the form:
+An area level model that corresponds to the unit level model (\ref{unitlevel}) is given by: